 Too Close (April)

-Emily Watson (Chernobyl, Apple Tree Yard, Breaking the Waves) stars in this meaty psychological three-part ITV thriller.
+Emily Watson (Chernobyl, Apple Tree Yard, Breaking the Waves) starred in this meaty psychological three-part ITV thriller.
 Based on the novel of the same name written by Natalie Daniels (the pseudonym of actor-writer Clara Salaman, who’s also behind the screenplay), it’s about a forensic psychiatrist treating a patient who’s committed a heinous crime that she says she doesn’t remember.
 The two women become locked in a dark struggle of influence and manipulation.
-Watson stars opposite Denise Gough (pictured above).
+Watson stars opposite Denise Gough (both pictured above).

-With a working title of Vigil, a new six-part thriller filmed in Scotland is on its way from the makers of Bodyguard and Line of Duty.
+New six-part thriller Vigil arrived in August, from the makers of Bodyguard and Line of Duty.
 Created by Strike‘s Tom Edge, it’s the story of the mysterious disappearance of a Scottish fishing trawler and a death on board a Trident nuclear submarine that brings the police into conflict with the Navy and British security services.
-It stars Suranne Jones, Rose Leslie, Shaun Evans, Anjli Mohindra, Martin Compston, Paterson Joseph and more.
+It starred Suranne Jones, Rose Leslie, Shaun Evans, Anjli Mohindra, Martin Compston, Paterson Joseph and more.